All Episodes

 Tragedy strikes again in the district, this time likely the youngest victim of gun violence in recent years.

-Tonight a family is holding on to hope, praying that their one-year-old daughter can't survive.
+Tonight, a family is holding on to hope, praying that their one-year-old daughter can't survive.

-A man has been shot and killed outside a four-star hotel near Union Station.
+Breaking news on this Monday morning: a man has been shot and killed outside a four-star hotel, New Union Station.

 We'll get to that too.

-Um obviously crime is better as a result of Donald Trump.
+Obviously, crime is better as a result of Donald Trump.

 It's a lot better as a result of Donald Trump.

-Look, part of the Democratic tantrum going on right now against President Trump cleaning up DC involves pretending that crime is not a problem and that it's not a problem in D.C.
-These are the same people, Sean, who will see a carjacking and say, oh, that was somebody in a hurry to go visit their mother in the hospital, or who m might see vandalism in the form of graffiti and say, oh, that's just somebody practicing their calligraphy.
+These are the same people, Sean, who will see a carjacking and say, oh, that was somebody in a hurry to go visit their mother in the hospital, or who might see vandalism in the form of graffiti and say, oh, it's just somebody practicing their calligraphy.

 It's well known that juvenile offenders are not going to do significant time relative to the crime they commit.

-And so certain organized crime rings in the city have exploited that and utilized juvenile offenders to engage in horrific violent attacks, knowing that they won't be punished as severely as others would.
+And so certain organized crime rings in the city have exploited that and utilized juvenile offenders to engage in horrific, violent attacks, knowing that they won't be punished as severely as others would.

-So this is a the perfect time to remind the American people that under the Constitution, this city is federal.
+So this is the perfect time to remind the American people that under the Constitution, this city is federal.

-When Trump talks about federalizing DC, I applaud that.
+When Trump talks about federalizing D.C., I applaud that.

-Washington, D.C. is different than any other city in this country because not only is it our nation's capital, but as a result of the fact that it's our nation's capital, uh the the responsibility for it is federal.
+Washington, D.C. is different than any other city in this country because not only is it our nation's capital, but as a result of the fact that it's our nation's capital, the responsibility for it is federal.

 Let me ask you, because my understanding is that the president can assert this authority constitutionally for 30 days, then what happens?